-This 3-day camping festival is loaded with a top-notch line-up spanning nearly every genre, quality food, art and yoga, all lovingly wrapped in a beautiful community.
+This 3-day camping festival is loaded with a top-notch line-up spanning nearly every genre, amazing food, art, and yoga, all lovingly wrapped in a beautiful community.
 It’s definitely my favorite of the new years eve music festivals in Australia, but I’m obviously biased since it’s the only one I’ve personally attended!

 I was actually one of the photographers for the 2016 edition, so make sure you read my Lost Paradise Festival Review to get a full understanding of what to expect!
-Unfortunately, due to the devastating bushfires in Australia, Lost Paradise was forced to cancel their 2019 edition, so I’m sure they’re planning something BIG for their return in 2020!
+Unfortunately, due to the devastating bushfires in Australia and the global health crisis, Lost Paradise was forced to cancel their 2019 & 2020 edition’s, so I’m sure they’re planning something BIG for their return in 2021!